Butterfly populations plummet by 22% in US since turn of century

 "There are a lot of different stressors affecting butterfly populations, and it is hard to pinpoint just one.
 In the Southeast, for example, drought is likely a big threat.
 In the Midwest, insecticides are the number one driver of butterfly biodiversity loss.
 In other regions, the story is not so clear, and it is likely a combination of anthropogenic stressors that is leading to the drastic declines we're seeing," Grames said.

-Butterflies are the most systematically monitored insects in the United States.
-The researchers calculated that there are 650 butterfly species whose range intersects with the contiguous United States, with at least some monitoring data on 554 of them.
+Butterflies are the most systematically monitored insects in the US.
+The researchers calculated that there are 650 butterfly species whose range intersects with the contiguous US, with at least some monitoring data on 554 of them.

 The drop in butterflies, which have inhabited Earth for more than 100 million years, is one piece of the ongoing global biodiversity decline, with losses among insects particularly worrisome given their crucial roles in many ecological processes.